luisphelipe/Automata/Conway's game of life/README.md

 # Conway's Game of Life
 ncurses version not done yet.
-soon will be documentated! (and organized)
+soon it will be documentated!